giild/nodecsvparse/README.md

 ## Running the example

-To run the example, run this command
+To run the example, execute the command in terminal on MacOS or powershell on Windows.

 node parse_example.js